 The layers meld together in one great big pan, and that my friends, is Texas Sheet Cake.
 Common denominators found in the Original Texas Sheet Cake Recipe are cocoa powder, buttermilk, and pecans, and of course, the jelly roll pan.

 Jelly roll pans are rimmed baking pans, about 10 ½" x 15 ½" in dimension, and they are perfect for the quick-cooking Texas Sheet Cake.
 However, as the jelly roll pan has become less prevalent in the home cook's kitchen, a 9"x13" baking dish is often subbed in these days.

 PASSED DOWN FROM ONE GENERATION TO THE NEXT

-The original Texas Sheet Cake recipe Fran used in her South Texas bakery was passed down by her mother.
-It was their family’s go-to dessert for school and church functions.
-The family recipe had all of the core Original Texas Sheet Cake components — a fudgy sheet cake made with cocoa, buttermilk, and pecans — however, Fran made an adjustment during her bakery days that took their family’s recipe to the next level.
+The original recipe Fran used in her South Texas bakery was passed down by her mother.
+It was their family's go-to dessert for school and church functions.
+The family recipe had all of the core Original Texas Sheet Cake recipe components -- a fudgy sheet cake made with cocoa, buttermilk, and pecans -- however, Fran made an adjustment during her bakery days that took their family's recipe to the next level.